Venue Layout and Road Closures

 if you are arriving by bike, please come via Queens Road (from The Crescent) and then turn down the alley way behind the Belmont Garage and then turn left into California Close.
 A bike park will be provided there.

 Disabled visitors can be dropped off in Northdown Road, but cars canot be left there (even if displaying a blue badge).
-If you are a disabled driver, you can ask the roadside Marshalls for a pass to the Stall Holders' Car Park in Avenue School.
-If needed, a wheelchair shuttle will run from the Car Park to the centre of the Festival.

 There will be road closures and parking suspensions during the Festival (see below).
 These WILL affect local residents.